radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/edit-user.md

 ![image description](images/edit-save-envs.png)

-### Confirmation
+### Review user roles and environments

 You can review the role and environment assignments for a user from the *Environment Access* tab.
-From the *Users* tab, select the name of the user to review.
+From the *Users* tab, select the name of a user in order to review the roles and environments assigned to that user.

 ![image description](images/edit-select-username.png)